Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Stellar Mass Loss Induced by Star-Disk Interaction

 where $M_r$ is the enclosed mass and in the second expression we have defined the fractional enclosed mass $m_r = M_r/M_*$ and mean stellar pressure $\bar p = GM_*^2/4 \pi R_*^4$.
 Assuming that we focus on a region near the surface of the star with $r \simeq R_*$ and $M_r \simeq M_*$, it is convenient to work with the exterior mass $M_{\rm ex} = M_* - M_r$ rather than the enclosed mass.
 Under these near-surface assumptions, eq. (\ref{eq:HE}) can be trivially integrated to yield

 That is, the pressure at a depth where the exterior mass is $M_{\rm ex}$ is simply given by $\bar p M_{\rm ex}/M_*$.

 We now consider the star subjected to a time-dependent external pressure $p_{\rm ram}$ due to its interaction with the accretion disk.
 If this pressure exceeds the photospheric pressure of the star (which is the case, see below), it will drive a shock into the star to a depth $M_{\rm ex} \simeq M_* p_{\rm ram}/\bar p$.
-Neglecting post-shock energy loss (which we assess below), the shocked surface layers of mass $M_{\rm ex}$ may potentially be stripped off from the star near the pericenter of the orbit due to RLO. {In Appendix \ref{sec:outer_layers}, we show that the shock-heated layer only mildly overfills the Roche lobe and that mass overflow only occurs for a finite duration when the star is closest to pericenter.
-Taking into account these two factors, we find the mass loss per orbit to be $\Delta M_* = M_* (p_{\rm ram}/\bar{p})^{7/5}$ (eq. \ref{eq:dMstar_per_orbit}).
-This leads to a time-averaged mass loss rate of the order}
+Neglecting post-shock energy loss (which we assess below), the shocked surface layers of mass $M_{\rm ex}$ may potentially be stripped off from the star near the pericenter of the orbit due to RLO.
+In Appendix \ref{sec:outer_layers}, we show that adiabatic expansion of the shock-heated layer beyond the Roche lobe leads to a mass loss per orbit $\Delta M_*\sim M_* (p_{\rm ram}/\bar{p})^{\beta}$, where $\beta = 7/5$ (eq. \ref{eq:dMstar_per_orbit}) if the star is marginally filling up the Roche lobe at the pericenter and $\beta=5/3$ (eq. \ref{eq:dMstar_per_orbit_alternative}) if the unperturbed star is far from RLO (i.e., $R_*$ is substantially smaller than $R_{\rm L}$).
+In the following, we focus on the $\beta=7/5$ case, but our overall conclusions are relatively insensitive to the details of star-disk interactions, which need to be studied in future simulations.
+This leads to a time-averaged mass loss rate of the order

 where $P$ is the orbital period.